SerenityOS/serenity/Base/usr/share/man/man7/Tips-and-Tricks.md

 ## Description

-This is a list of useful tips and tricks to help you make the most out of SerenityOS.
+This is a list of useful tips and tricks to help you make the most out of SilkOS.

 ## General